 Table of Contents

-Before diving deeper into the upright- and reversed Tower card meaning, and its connection to love, work, and life, below a quick overview of the most important words connected to this Major Arcana card.
+Before diving deeper into the upright- and reversed Tower tarot card meaning and its connection to love, work, and life, below is a quick overview of the most important words connected to this Major Arcana card.

-Flames are also fanning out of the three windows and specks of fire fill the sky.
-Although the Tower card can represent many different situations, the crown at the top of the card symbolizes the material world and ambition.
+Flames are also fanning out of the three windows, and specks of fire fill the sky.
+Although the Tower tarot card can represent many different situations, the crown at the top of the card symbolizes the material world and ambition.

-What is most disturbing is the desperate people who have jumped from the Tower and are now falling to their death.
+What is most disturbing is the desperate people who have jumped from the Tower and are now dying.
 It is clear that total destruction is imminent, and there is no turning back.

 Money and Career Meaning

-The Tower in tarot card equals insecurity in every area, especially when it comes to career and finances.
 Some of the situations that usually follow the fall of the Tower include the loss of a job, a long period of unemployment, or a very stressful work environment.
-When it comes to business, the Tower can predict failure out of nowhere.
+Regarding business, the Tower can predict failure out of nowhere.